Handwoven jewelry inspired by the design of Wiener Werkstatte in 1925

 The making of the spheres, or balls, with felted stuffing and pins.

 this hat is self standing and therefore is a wearable sculpture.
 I like the hjeratic simplicity of the shilouette.
 And the black outline reminds me of the American design of the 50ies, which I truly love.

-Religious references in the shape and colors of this hat make it a bridge between pop and Italian rligious heritage.
-I had fun playing with the concept of a phallic hat that is actually a religious ornament.
+Religious references in the shape and colors of this hat make it fun playing with the concept of a phallic hat that is also a religious outfit.

-Artist Natalia Fabia is wearing the Cock Pope Hat at the Corey Helford Gallery in DTLA
+Artist Natalia Fabia is wearing the Pope Hat at the Corey Helford Gallery in DTLA

-Artist Zoey Tailor is wearing the Cock Pope Hat at the Corey Helford Gallery in DTLA
+Artist Zoey Tailor is wearing the Pope Hat at the Corey Helford Gallery in DTLA

 Another Icelandic ancient iconographic image depicting the female fashion.
 Note how this character looks like a circus clown!
 This image inspired the sketches that follow.